 In 2009, Raiffeisenbank (Bulgaria) EAD developed the "Choose to Help" initiative in accordance with the Raiffeisen principle of helping people to help each other and has since supported projects in the regions in which it operates.
-By placing appeals for donations to support the poorest people in society via the media, the initiative actively engages customers and employees alike.
-In addition to their personal donations, which are boosted by Raiffeisenbank, employees actively participate in selecting and administering projects.
+By placing appeals for donations to support the poorest people in society via the media, the initiative actively engages customers and projects.
 The internet platform Izberi (izberi.rbb.bg) allows users to easily find information on the individual projects and donate directly to the bank account of the respective charitable organizations online.